janv/john-carmack-plan-archive/by_year/johnc_plan_1999.md

 The scoreboard header is up, but it is still a bit easy to miss.

 * fixed high server idle cpu usage (it was spinning in place until maxfps was used!)
-* fixed g_password, which is crashing in the demo
+* fixed `g_password`, which is crashing in the demo
 * moved svs.snapshotEntities to the hunk
 * enable lagometer whenever running a non-local game
-* cg_drawTeamOverlay cvar, set to 0 by default
+* `cg_drawTeamOverlay` cvar, set to 0 by default
 * finished authorize work
 * better reporting of unused highwater memory

-### John Carmack's .plan for Nov 18, 1999
+## John Carmack's .plan for Nov 18, 1999

 The mac version is out.
-Go to www.quake3arena.com for links.
+Go to <www.quake3arena.com> for links.

 The mac version going out has the executable fixes that we have made in the last couple days, but most of the fixes have been in code that runs in the virtual machine, and we can't update that without making it incomptable with the pc version.